Better Call Saul: Season 2 (2016)

 Prior to the series' launch, on June 19, 2014, AMC renewed the series for a second season of 13 episodes to premiere in early 2016, which was later reduced to 10 episodes.
-It premiered on February 15, 2016, and released on Blu-ray and DVD in region 1 on November 15, 2016; bonus features include audio commentaries for every episode and several behind-the-scenes featurettes.
+The season premiered on February 15, 2016, and concluded on April 18, 2016.

 In 2002, Jimmy works as an associate at D&M, but quits after his ostentatious legal style doesn't mesh with the firm's corporate demeanor.
 Kim is demoted by Chuck's partner, Howard Hamlin, because of Jimmy's actions.
-She secures banking firm Mesa Verde as an HHM client, and Howard is happy to have the business but denies her credit.
+She secures banking firm Mesa Verde as an HHM client, although Howard denies her credit.
 Kim quits HHM and opens a shared private practice with Jimmy.
 Jimmy sabotages Chuck's work for Mesa Verde, which drops HHM and hires Kim, but Chuck discovers this and tricks Jimmy into confessing.
-Nacho hires Mike Ehrmantraut to remove Tuco, but Mike instead machinates his imprisonment.
-Cartel elder and uncle of Tuco, Hector Salamanca, confronts Mike.
+Nacho wants to hire Mike Ehrmantraut to kill Tuco, but Mike instead removes him from the Salamanca organization by engineering his imprisonment.
+Hector Salamanca, cartel elder and Tuco's uncle, confronts Mike.
 Mike attempts to assassinate Hector, but is mysteriously interrupted.

 In 2010, Gene accidentally locks himself in the dumpster room when closing out the Cinnabon for the night.
 Instead of alerting police, he spends the night waiting for the janitor to open the door.

 Season 3 (2017)

-AMC announced on March 15, 2016 that Better Call Saul was renewed for a 10-episode third season, which premiered April 10, 2017.
-It was released on Blu-ray and DVD in region 1 on January 16, 2018; bonus features include audio commentaries for every episode and several behind-the-scenes featurettes.
+AMC announced on March 15, 2016, that Better Call Saul was renewed for a 10-episode third season, which premiered April 10, 2017, and concluded on June 19, 2017.

 In 2003, the results of the disciplinary hearing have Jimmy's law license suspended and Chuck's hypersensitivity condition is revealed to be psychosomatic.
 After Jimmy sabotages Chuck's insurance, Howard urges him to retire, but Chuck sues HHM in spite.
 Howard buys him out of the firm, leading Chuck to commit suicide.
 Gus prevents Hector's assassination, and Mike attacks Hector's trucks to steal $250,000 on Gus's orders.
 To launder the money, Gus arranges for Mike's hire as a contracted security consultant at Madrigal.
 Hector plans to take over the business of Nacho's father, so his son attempts to kill Hector by sabotaging his angina medication.
-As the cartel prefers Gus's drug distribution over Hector's, he suffers a stroke during a confrontation, rendering Hector comatose.
+Hector suffers a stroke during a confrontation with cartel lieutenant Juan Bolsa, which renders him comatose.

 In 2010, Gene points mall security guards towards a shoplifter during his lunch break.
 Later, a stressed Gene suddenly collapses during his work.